The Kumamoto streetcar (Kumamoto City Tram) is the easiest way to cross the city center with kids.

 - Strollers: keep folded if crowded; full strollers OK in low-floor cars

-- IC cards: Suica, Nimoca, Pasmo all work; tap when boarding and exiting
+- IC cards: Suica, Nimoca, and Pasmo all work; tap when boarding and exiting

-- Cash: exact change preferred; driver can break ¥1,000 bills
+- Cash: exact change preferred; the driver can break ¥1,000 bills

 Pair the tram with key Kumamoto stops